-Exams: Exams are closed books.
+Exams: Exams are closed books, no material allowed.

 The exam cover materials presented during the lectures.

-The mid-term covers Lectures 1 to 5 and the final exam only covers Lectures 6 to

-Both exams are MANDATORY.
+The mid-term covers Lectures 1 to 6 and the final exam only covers Lectures 7 to 12.
+Both exams are MANDATORY, multiple-choice and will be e-proctored.
+Make sure that you have a computer with a webcam (no exception).
+It is your responsibility to install CoMaS and make it work.

-Quizzes: Quizzes will include general questions on the lecture of the week.

-Labs: The exact number of lab exercises needs to be determined.

-TA's will maintain lab attendance and grades will be posted on CuLearn.

-Switching lab sessions is not permitted.
+- Quizzes: Quizzes will include general questions on the lecture of the week.
+They provide a good opportunity to keep on top of the material before the exams. - Labs: Please see the lab schedule for a list of labs.
+TA's will maintain lab attendance and grades will be posted on Brightspace.
+Switching lab times is not permitted without permission of the lab coordinator.

-Material Covered % of final grade
+% of final grade

-Lecture Exams Midterm Exam Lectures 1-5 25%
+Lecture Exams Midterm Exam Lectures 1-6 25%

-Final Exam Lectures 6-12 35%
+Final Exam Lectures 7-12 25%

 Lecture Quizzes Up to 10 quizzes 10%

-Lab Work Lab Exercises Up to 10 Exercises 30%
+Lab Work Lab Exercises + Lab 40%

+Exam

-100%
+Total: 100%